 research

 My work centers on bringing statistical insight and understanding to the practice of data science.
-As a classically-trained statistician with an extensive track record of collaborative work, industry experience, as well as experience with modern machine learning methods, I seek to identify the challenges that arise from contemporary data-driven inquiry, and to develop statistical frameworks to solve them.
+As a classically-trained statistician with deep collaborative experience across biomedicine and technology, I seek to identify the challenges that arise from contemporary data-driven inquiry and to develop statistical frameworks to solve them.
+At Johns Hopkins I lead projects that combine selective inference, large language models, and responsible AI benchmarking for health applications.

 Data science for generative AI:

-During my postdoctoral training, I am particularly enthusiastic about exploring the data science inquires arising from advanced AI techniques, such as large language models (LLMs) and text-to-image models (e.g., DALLE and Stable Diffusion).
+My group develops data science tools for advanced AI techniques, including large language models (LLMs) and text-to-image models (e.g., DALLE and Stable Diffusion).

 Selected Manuscripts: